 With terminal-to-terminal shipping, you’ll have to drive your car to a predetermined location where you’ll drop it off for your carrier.
 This method is far more flexible because you can drop the vehicle off a day or two before shipment.
 For busy people, terminal-to-terminal is sometimes the best option.

 The same goes for picking your car up at its destination, as you can leave it at the terminal while you figure out where you’re going to park it or complete your journey when moving.
 Having this flexibility on the other end is helpful when shipping lengthy distances.

 Terminal-to-terminal also costs less for the shipment because the carrier can stick to major highways and won’t have to trek through a residential neighborhood.
 The cost savings are often reason enough to go with this option.

 There are negatives associated with terminal-to-terminal auto transport, though, that you’ll want to look at before choosing a method.

-If you end up leaving your car at one of the terminals for a few days, you could also encounter a storage fee.
-This fee could end up making the terminal-to-terminal shipping far more expensive for you in the end, so it’s worth asking about your carrier’s storage surcharges.
+Leaving your car at one of the terminals for a few days could also encounter a storage fee.
+This fee could end up making the terminal-to-terminal shipping far more expensive for you in the end.
+Therefore, it’s worth asking about your carrier’s storage surcharges.

 It’s unlikely that the terminal is secure, as well, and since there will be other vehicles and trucks passing it all day long, the risk of damage is heightened.

-Mercury Auto Transport is a car shipping broker that provides you with quotes from FMCSA licensed and insured carriers.
-Our system allows you to choose between door-to-door and terminal-to-terminal options, ensuring you end up with the type of vehicle transportation that makes the most sense for you.
+Mercury Auto Transport is a car shipping broker that provides you with quotes from FMCSA-licensed and insured carriers.
+Our system allows you to choose between door-to-door and terminal-to-terminal options, ensuring you end up with the type of vehicle transportation that makes the most sense.
 Contact us for a free, instant quote or to speak with one of our auto transport experts.